DigitalSlideArchive/dive-dsa/docs/UI-AttributeTimeline.md

 # Timeline Visualization ==:material-chart-line-variant:==

 The timeline visualization only applies to numeric and detection attributes currently.
 It will graph the selected attributes in a chart at the bottom of the screen when a Track is selected.
-Currently only the selected Track will have it's attributes grahped.
+Currently only the selected Track will have it's attributes graphed.

 A Key Filter is used to determine which attributes to graph.